Building Positive, Healthy Relationships: 6 Helpful Benefits

 In the book of Matthew, Jesus responded to Peter’s question, “Lord, how often should I forgive someone who sins against me?
 Seven times?”
 “No, not seven times,” Jesus replied, “but seventy times seven!”

-To forgive ‘seventy times seven’ sounds like an exaggeration, but in life being a good forgiver brings freedom and is a cornerstone to building positive relationships.
+To forgive ‘seventy times seven’ sounds like an exaggeration, but being a good forgiver brings freedom and is a cornerstone to building positive relationships.

 The more you forgive, the better you get at forgiveness.
 The better you get at forgiveness the more you avoid bitterness and resentment taking residence in your heart and soul so that you love freely in your relationships.